basmithy/PablosCarsLtd.Website/README.md

 # Tomorrows Journey Technical Test

+There are three user identity accounts already included in the application.
+I left their seed data in the NewsDbContext, found in PablosCardLtd.News solution, so you can see their usernames, but I will list them here.
+They all the same password of: <b>Password1!</b>

+1) Email: ben1.smith@hotmail.co.uk | Pass: Password1!
+2) Email: h.sharpe@pablos.co.uk | Pass: Password1!
+3) Email: james@carlsen.co.uk | Pass: Password1!

+Installation:
 To get this running, you simply need to add the database file to your localdb.

 I use SQL Server Management Studio for this: